peak/s5cmd/README.md

 - Set Server Side Encryption using AWS Key Management Service (KMS)
 - Set Access Control List (ACL) for objects/files on the upload, copy, move.
 - Print object contents to stdout
+- Select JSON records from objects using SQL expressions
 - Create or remove buckets
 - Summarize objects sizes, grouping by storage class
 - Wildcard support for all operations